Welcome on behalf of International Student and Scholar Services

 Many apartments in Oxford require a lease of one year so be sure to read through the terms of your lease carefully before signing.
 By signing a lease, you are promising to pay the landlord for the entire time listed on the lease.
 Ending a lease early or violating the lease agreement can cost you the rental deposit or continued monthly payments for the apartment or house.
 It is common for landlords to require that you pay a deposit equal to one month’s rent when you sign the lease.
 Additionally, many apartments and rental houses are unfurnished.
 It is best to check with the landlord about whether furnished housing is available.

-Some apartments also do not allow check in after their offices close (normally around 5-6pm), so if you arrive in Oxford after that time, please make sure that you will have a place to stay that night until you can check in to your housing.
+Some apartments also do not allow check in after their offices close (normally around 5-6pm), so if you arrive in Oxford after that time, please reach out to your apartment about this possibility, and make sure that you will have a place to stay that night until you can check in to your housing.

 The University of Mississippi requires all international students to maintain health insurance coverage as a condition of enrollment and maintenance of status.
 In addition, all dependent family members of J-1 Visa holders are required by federal regulation to have health insurance at all times while in the United States.

 All international students with the exception of those classified in the university system as U.S. permanent residents or H-1 status holders will be enrolled in the health insurance program made available through the university (UnitedHealthcare).
-It is important to read the brochure (retrievable at the University Health Services website) describing what is and is not covered.
+It is important to read the summary brochure (retrievable here) describing what is and is not covered.
 Participation is mandatory for all international students except Permanent Residents and H1B visa holders.
 Exemptions may be considered if you meet the exemption requirements and ONLY if you complete a waiver.
 Not everyone is able to complete a waiver.

 Please DO NOT buy outside insurance without checking the ISSS Healthcare and Insurance website